High rising terminal: Implications for gender

 Because HRT has been popularized as "Valley Girl Speak", it has acquired an almost exclusively feminine gender connotation.
-Studies confirm that more women use HRT than men.
+Studies have confirmed that women use HRT more often than men.
 Linguist Thomas J. Linneman contends, "The more successful a man is, the less likely he is to use HRT; the more successful a woman is, the more likely she is to use uptalk."
 Though women appear to use HRT more often than men, the differences in frequency are not significant enough to brand HRT as an exclusively female speech pattern.
 Susan Miller, a vocal coach in Washington, D.C., insists that she receives both male and female clients with equal frequency—not because either gender is concerned that they sound too feminine, but that they sound too young.

 Findings have thus been inconclusive regarding HRT as a gendered speech pattern, though the (partial) evidence that HRT is more common among women is consistent with the third principle of the gender paradox identified by sociolinguist William Labov, namely that "in linguistic change from below, women use higher frequencies of innovative forms more than men do."
 Viewing HRT as "change from below" also explains why it appears to be more common among young speakers.